langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 > x-model (xModel): <https://alpinejs.dev/directives/model> - used to edit data

-For a typical HtmlSharp component, this mechanism is totally automatic and wrapped in C#, no JS is required.
+For a typical SharpHtml component, this mechanism is totally automatic and wrapped in C#, no JS is required.
 This is done using a helper class called JSBuilder which converts a C# class into a JSOL and provides type safe access to its members.
 This is the equivalent of data aware programming in WinForms with the HTML elements as data aware controls and x-data as data source.

 Ex: